Can I Take My Dog Camping?

 Brush up on obedience

-Unruly, energetic dogs who are not easy to handle at home can be even more challenging in a new, exciting environment, so train your pet to ensure her safety outdoors.
+Unruly, energetic dogs who are not easy to handle at home can be even more challenging in a new, exciting environment, so train your pet to ensure their safety outdoors.
 The ASPCA has created an excellent training guide for dogs outdoors that includes leash walking, reliable recall, “leave it,” “sit-stay,” and a variety of hiking games.

 Ensure your campground is pet friendly